Kings Lynn boss hits out at Sports fans after receiving death threats in derby win

-Kings Lynn manager left upset after received death threats from Peterborough Sports fans
+Kings Lynn manager left upset after receiving death threats from Peterborough Sports fans

 Kings Lynn boss Tommy Widdrington has hit out at Peterborough Sports fans after allegedly being subject to death threats during Monday’s (August 29) derby between the sides.